codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

   The environment is displayed in the Environments dashboard.

 ## Create & work with Products
-After creating at least one Environment, we can start creating Products, connecting Argo CD applications to it, and concluding with key insights in the Products dashboard.
+After creating at least one Environment, we can start creating Products and connect Argo CD applications to it.
+We'll conclude with key insights in the Products dashboard.

 ### Identify applications in GitOps Apps dashboard